Norbert’s Gambit: The Cheapest Way To Trade US Dollars

 Norbert’s Gambit Results

-I have great results and the rate is very competitive.
+I have had great results, and the FX rate is very competitive.
 I have tried local currency exchange businesses and also looked at xe.com.

-Obviously, the cost of the transactions approximate to $20 and requires a decent amount to ensure you are not overpaying in fees.
+The cost of the transactions is approximately $20 and requires a decent amount to ensure you are not overpaying in transaction fees.
 Otherwise going to your local currency exchange might be better.

 I am very pleased to use RBC Direct Investing and DLR for my currency exchange even if the total time is approximately 3 business days before I can access the money and a bit longer with other discount brokers.